 In prison, Zafar has experienced pressure from Muslim prisoners to convert to Islam, and has been beaten several times.
 On 31 March 2013, his food was poisoned, which caused bleeding from the nose and mouth and left him in a critical condition for days.
 He is kept in high security and is not allowed out of his cell, where he has remained for six years.
 For security reasons, court proceedings have been carried out by the judge in the cell.

-Zafar has developed diabetes since being imprisoned and experiences heart pain.
+Zafar has developed diabetes since being imprisoned and experiences heart pain and headaches.
 He feels great sadness over the years he has lost.

 Reported dead in 2014